 Natural diuretics can also help decrease water retention — a very common bloating problem in many people, especially women.

-Juniper is a highly rated kidney tonic.
+Juniper berry is a highly rated kidney tonic.
 Its oil extract is believed to have a diuretic effect, which promotes urination.
 It helps decrease water retention (edema) and lower blood pressure.
 The oil also has antiseptic properties.

-A 2002 study showed that parsley is packed with vitamins and antioxidants that can help to flush the kidneys naturally (x).
+A 2002 study showed that parsley extract powder is packed with vitamins and antioxidants that can help to flush the kidneys naturally (x).
 For hundreds of years now, it has acted as a diuretic that fights off gallbladder stones, kidney stones, urinary tract infections and bladder infections.

 Take 2,500 mg of parsley extract powder per day, or as recommended by your physician.
 Parsley is best taken with food.